Innovation in educational approaches and learning methods

 Integrative case-based learning

-In addition to studying health-care concepts, conditions or diagnoses, School of Nursing faculty use case scenarios from real case examples of people living with real conditions that impact their health.
+In addition to studying health care concepts, conditions or diagnoses, School of Nursing faculty use case scenarios of people living with real conditions that impact their health.
 The cases are developed so that none of the people are identifiable, yet the details of specific events in a context or situation promote an authentic learning experience.
 Professors incorporate family relations, regional geography, cultural competence and socio-demographic details, with the hope that students will better appreciate the impact of multiple systems on individual health and well-being.

 By seeing past the chronic condition to explore the bigger picture, students acquire a unique set of knowledge, skills and attitudes that enable them to administer care effectively and lead a team of caregivers confidently and in the best interest of the entire person.
 These cases serve as curricular threads that decrease course isolation and facilitate learning across the curriculum.
 Students develop a collaborative, team-based approach to their education, and ultimately, their profession.

 After much research and years of teaching, faculty agree that students who have learned how to think critically make better judgments in a clinical situation than those who have merely memorized facts.
 The amount of knowledge required today to practice safe care goes beyond traditional, from-the-podium instruction.
 A well-designed simulation curriculum establishes critical thinking and clinical decision-making abilities in a learner-centered environment.
 Through simulation-based learning, School of Nursing graduate students experience clinical-care situations in real time without risking safety.
 Once they leave the simulated clinical setting, students and faculty review their actions and ask questions in a debriefing that provides a deeper understanding of the students’ roles and decisions.